1. The Problem: Setup Decisions Lock the Outcome

 Q9: How do I prevent disputes about shared amenities (laundry/yard/parking/storage)?

-Be specific in writing: what is exclusive, what is shared, access hours, any booking/schedule rules, and who maintains it.
-Most disputes come from ambiguity rather than bad intent.
+Be specific in writing: what is exclusive, what is shared, access rules/hours, scheduling, and who maintains it.
+Many disputes are caused by ambiguity rather than intent.

 Q10: Is a secondary suite always worth it?

 It can be, but only if it’s legal (permits, inspections, safety requirements) and the local market supports the rent premium.
-Treat it like a business case: cost + timeline + risk + expected rent lift.
+Treat it as a business case: cost, timeline, compliance risk, and expected rent range.

 Q11: Can I add a “bedroom” in a basement without doing anything else?

-Don’t label a room as a bedroom unless it meets applicable building code safety requirements (including emergency egress concepts) and local permit requirements.
-Mislabeling increases liability and insurance risk.
+Do not represent a room as a bedroom unless it meets applicable safety and permit requirements (including emergency egress concepts).
+Mislabeling can increase liability and insurance risk.

 Q12: Who decides whether my suite is legal—RTB, the City, or insurance?

 Permit applications, inspection approvals, contractor invoices, engineering letters (if any), photos before/after, and a written scope summary.
-This helps for insurance, future sale, and any tenancy disputes.
+This helps for insurance, resale, and tenancy disputes.

 Q14: What’s the difference between a repair and an improvement for CRA purposes?

-A repair restores something to its previous condition (often treated as a current expense).
-An improvement upgrades or extends useful life (often capital).
-Track both separately and rely on CRA guidance for classification.
+A repair generally restores something to its prior condition (often a current expense).
+An improvement generally upgrades or extends useful life (often capital).
+Track separately and rely on CRA guidance for classification.

 Q15: Can I deduct renovation costs immediately?

 Not always.
-Many renovations are capital in nature and are typically deducted over time (e.g., via CCA), while many repairs/maintenance items can be deducted in the year incurred.
+Many renovations are capital and are generally deducted over time, while many repairs/maintenance items may be deductible in the year incurred.
 Keep invoices and describe scope clearly.

 Q16: What records should I keep for CRA (and how long)?

 Keep lease agreements, rent receipts, invoices/receipts, utility bills (if paid by landlord), property tax/insurance statements, and a ledger.
-Confirm CRA’s current record-retention guidance and keep digital backups.
+CRA generally requires records to be kept for at least six years after the end of the relevant tax year (confirm current CRA recordkeeping guidance and keep digital backups).

 Q17: Should I use a fixed utility fee or “pay actual usage”?

 Fixed fees are simpler and reduce billing disputes, but you assume usage risk.
 Actual usage is fairer but requires clean billing and meter clarity.
-Choose the structure you can administer consistently and document precisely.
+Choose the structure you can administer consistently, and document it precisely.

 Q18: How do I reduce turnover (and vacancy loss)?

-Stability comes from three things: accurate screening, clear written expectations, and fast documented maintenance response.
-Features that reduce daily friction (laundry, storage, parking clarity, quiet enjoyment) also help retention.
+Stability comes from accurate screening, clear written expectations, and a consistent maintenance workflow with documented response.
+Features that reduce daily friction (laundry, storage, parking clarity) also help retention.

 Q19: What’s the best “defensive” setup against disputes?

-A complete file: clear tenancy agreement (utilities/amenities spelled out), condition inspection documentation, photos, written communication standards, and a consistent maintenance workflow.
+A complete file: clear tenancy agreement (utilities/amenities spelled out), condition inspection documentation, photos, written communication standards, and consistent application of rules.
 Disputes get easier when records are complete.

 Q20: What is the single biggest setup mistake landlords make?